billtron/pycsep_manuscript/paper.md

 # pyCSEP Overview

-`pyCSEP` provides an open-source implementation of peer-reviewed statistical tests developed to evaluate probabalistic earthquake forecasts [@Schorlemmer2007a; @Werner2011a; @Rhoades2011a; @Zechar2013a; @Savran2020a].
-In addition, `pyCSEP` provides utilities for working with earthquake catalogs and visualizations.
-The fundamental design of `pyCSEP` can be described by two layers.
-An inner layer constists of core `pyCSEP` objects (Python classes) that represent earthquake forecasts, catalogs, and spatial regions.
-An outer layer provides a higher-level interface containing routines for common tasks in evaluating forecasts.
-This approach provides easy access to any developer interested in using `pyCSEP`.
+`pyCSEP` provides an open-source implementation of peer-reviewed statistical tests developed for evaluating probabalistic earthquake forecasts [@Schorlemmer2007a; @Werner2011a; @Rhoades2011a; @Zechar2013a; @Savran2020a].
+In addition, `pyCSEP` provides routines for working with earthquake catalogs and visualizations.
+The core design of `pyCSEP` includes classes that represent earthquake forecasts, catalogs, and various spatial regions.
+Higher level functions are implemented using these classes to provide routines for common tasks in evaluating earthquake forecasts.

 Earthquake forecasts can either be specified as expected earthquake rates over discrete space-magnitude-time regions [@Schorlemmer2007a] or as families of synthetic earthquake catalogs with each catalog representing a realization from the